-The AAE undergraduate program normally begins in the second year, after completion of the common freshman engineering curriculum.
+The School of Aeronautics and Astronautics undergraduate program normally begins in the second year, after completion of the common First Year Engineering Program.

 The sophomore year sets the foundation of basic engineering, including statics, dynamics, elementary structures, thermodynamics, and a broad introduction to the design of both aircraft and spacecraft.

-In the senior year, students pursue, in consultation with their academic advisor, two areas of concentration called their "major" and "minor".
-These are most commonly chosen from the disciplines of:
+In the senior year, students pursue, in consultation with their academic advisor, a specialization area.
+This is commonly chosen from the disciplines of:

 All students must complete a team-based senior design project, which integrates the technical disciplines and leads to a preliminary design of an aerospace system.
 Students may elect either aircraft or spacecraft versions of the senior design project.

 Students successfully completing the curriculum will be awarded the B.S.AAE degree.

 The curriculum is accredited by the Engineering Accreditation Commission of ABET.

 The objective of the undergraduate aeronautical and astronautical engineering program is to prepare students for careers in aerospace engineering and related disciplines.